lamtota40/tes/README.md

 - GRUB2 bootloader
 - Operating system variant Ubuntu or Debian / Tested Ubuntu 18.04 (Bionic Beaver)
 - Hardisk minimum 5 GB free for instalation
-- Minimum Ram spesication, if store all OS live CD GRML and runing to Ram (32bit/64bit):
+- Minimum Ram specification, if store all OS live CD GRML and runing to Ram (32bit/64bit):
     + 1.8 GB Ram for GRML version Full (Dekstop & CLI)
     + 1.3 GB Ram for GRML version lite (No Desktop/Only CLI)
- - Minimum Ram spesication, if NOT store all OS live CD GRML to Ram (32bit/64bit):
+ - Minimum Ram specification, if NOT store all OS live CD GRML to Ram (32bit/64bit):
     + 1 GB Ram for GRML version Full (Dekstop & CLI)
     + 800 Mb Ram for GRML version lite (No Desktop/Only CLI)